 4. The ability to offer services based on AI and big data

 Main research topics, that the pilot project is focusing on:

 - Developing the concept of transport management ecosystem based on new technologies

 - The structure of big data and implementation of AI methods to develop new services

 - The technological solution of collecting big data by combining sensors’ (lidar, radar, camera) outputs

-- Autonomous vehicles effect and demands to infrastructure and city planning
+- Autonomous vehicles effect and demands infrastructure and city planning

-- Circular economy example solution of rebuilding electrical vehicles and reusage of lithium batteries
+- Circular economy example solution of rebuilding electrical vehicles and reuse of lithium batteries

 - Safety assessment methodology, testing and validation of Autonomous Vehicles

 With additional research potential through getting extensive data from experiments, user experiences, creating methodology, modelling & simulations to safely bring autonomous vehicles on our streets.